 The eligibility list is a continuous listing and maintained as scores are received from PST with oral board interviews conducted on an as-needed basis.
-Vacancies are filled by Civil Service "rule of three" with the top three candidates forwarded to the appointing authority for background investigation & selection as vacancies occur.
+Vacancies are filled by Civil Service "rule of five" with the top five candidates forwarded to the appointing authority for background investigation & selection as vacancies occur.
 There are currently several openings for this position.

 Benefit Package: education incentive, medical, dental, vision, and disability benefits as well as participation in the LEOFF Retirement Plan.
 There are also generous annual employer contributions to a deferred compensation plan and health reimbursement account.

 Clallam County Sheriff's Office - Deputy Sheriff Requirements

 |Category||Requirement||Required at time of...|

 A PAT is required to be completed before advancing in the hiring process, and in order to receive an application from our agency.
 You can complete the PAT two ways: 1.) by scheduling with PST at one of the scheduled test events, OR 2.)
 If you are a local applicant, please contact Brenda Wenzl @ 360.417.2396 to schedule with a local proctor.

 |High School Grad/ GED||Yes|